Writing Essentials: Ego/Shadow/Self

 · Shadow aspects such as shame, guilt, fear, regret, and so on.

-· Each aspect brought to light teaches our protagonist that what they thought was true within their own self-perception is marred by self-deception.
+· Being confronted with these aspects and having to face them is designed to teach our protagonist that what they thought was true within their own self-perception is marred by self-deception.

 · Shifting their self-perception brings self-acceptance and self-honesty, connecting them with who they truly are.